Kitware/LidarView/LVCore/Documentation/LidarView_Developer_Guide.md

 #### Windows specific dependencies <a name="windows-dependencies"></a>

- - **Microsoft Visual Studio 14/17/19** Significant efforts are made to support both newer and older versions.

-    If you have concerns over backward compatibility or Licensing, prefer using MSVC 14 (2015), see [Additional Instructions](#msvc15-installer)
+ - **Microsoft Visual Studio 2019** Only the 2019 MSVC version is supported.

  - **Qt 5.12.9** You must get it through the offline installer (Building Qt5 from source is a lengthy process)